projectchrono/chrono/doxygen/documentation/manual/coordinate_transformations.md

 # ChFrameMoving    {#manual_ChFrameMoving}

-The @ref chrono::ChFrameMoving object represents a coordinate system in 3D space, like a ChFrame, but it stores also information about the speed and accelerations of the frame:
+The @ref chrono::ChFrameMoving object represents a coordinate system in 3D space, like a ChFrame, but it stores also information about the velocity and accelerations of the frame:

 \f[
 \mathbf{c}=\{\mathbf{p},\mathbf{q},\dot{\mathbf{p}}, \dot{\mathbf{q}}, \ddot{\mathbf{p}}, \ddot{\mathbf{q}} \}